Secure Erase not supported on selected SSD

 Nevertheless, if you have special purposes for that SSD, you need special arrangement for its data wiping.
 For instance, you want to resell your Samsung SSD to strangers or give it away to others and you have to make sure all personal sensitive data on that disk cannot be recovered or retrieved by malicious intentions.

-In that case, The software AOMEI Partition Assistant may do you a big favor.
+In that case, free AOMEI Partition Assistant Standard may do you a big favor.
 This software has dedicated function for SSD data erasing which works like a charm on Samsung 850 EVO, 850 PRO as well as other SSDs.
 Steps are easy to follow.
-You may want to try this software and take a closer look.
+You may want to download this freeware and take a closer look.

 Step-by-step: Secure Erase Samsung SSD smoothly